MACS40700/course_site/content/assignments/assign3.md

 summary: "Creating effective maps"
 ---

-# Tasks
+# Creating effective maps

-## Assessment

-Assignment Requirements Summary
+## Assignment Requirements Summary

 You will create geographic visualizations that reveal spatial patterns and tell compelling stories through cartographic design.
 You MUST have social-science data for this, in addition to spatial data.

-Follow this sequence:
+A successful submission needs to do the following:

 ### Choose and Describe Your Dataset